 Understand where your limitations are with automation and engage with a service that can scale the manual testing component of your development cycles.

-Consult with BA
+Consult with Business Analysts

 Good testing relies on setting testable requirements from the outset.
 Communication with Business Analysts should be encouraged to remove ambiguity from user stories.
 Every user story in agile should include clear acceptance criteria.